Skip to content Outsourcing | Consultants | Software | Downloads | Online Store | Support | Library

 Can I use CVSNT to replace CVS?

 Yes.
 CVSNT is a drop in replacement for CVS.
 The repository or workspace will be converted automatically.
-The CVS Suite includes an eBook chapters on the best way to manage this type of migration.
+The CVS Suite includes an eBook chapter on the best way to manage this type of migration, and if you contact the CVS Suite Support team they can check your migration plan.

 CVSNT Server and command line client are available for free download pre-compiled for the following platforms: